AnnaFusari/RingWormModulator/README.md

 <br>
 <p>
     RingWorm Modulator is a basic emulation of the iconic Ring Worm Modulator pedal from Way Huge.
-It is designed for mono audio signal and it provides a wide range of creativities possibilities thanks to the amplitude modulation made by the oscillator, and the different LFO waveforms.
+It is designed for mono audio signal and it provides a wide range of creativities possibilities thanks to the amplitude modulation made by the oscillator, and the different LFO waveforms
 </p>

 <br>